By Prat Moghe, Cazena Founder

 Data Lake Evolution: On-Prem, Cloud PaaS to SaaS

 The SaaS model is a major leap forward for data lakes.
 This infographic shows the evolution of Data Lakes from on-prem clusters, to cloud PaaS, and now to SaaS Data Lakes.
 The three generations of data lakes have had distinct characteristics.

-To experience Cazena’s SaaS Data Lake, please contact us, check out options to try it now — or explore the website to learn more.
+To experience Cazena’s Instant Cloud Data Lake, please contact us, check out options to try it now — or explore the website to learn more.
 Next up, we’re working on a blog to describe our SaaS Data Lake Architecture.
 Stay tuned!